-Several years ago, I worked briefly for Fisher Investments.
+Volatility and return are two factors every investor should keep an eye on.
+If the goal is to maximize return, you must, of course, expose your portfolio to some amount of volatility.
+But how do you determine the proper amount?Several years ago, I worked briefly for Fisher Investments.
 During my time there, I learned a lot about how one part of the market can serve as a proxy for another.
 I also came to see that in many ways, a diversified portfolio is simply a blend of different ingredients designed to create the desired portfolio characteristics and returns.
 I

 Domestic ExposureThe Mid-Cap SPDR Trust ( MDY) and the iShares Russell 2000 Index Fund ( IWM) are the most active mid-cap and small-cap ETFs, respectively.
 MDY's holdings have an average market cap of $2.75 billion, while IWM's average cap size is $641 million.
 According to PortfolioScience.com, the two ETFs have a correlation of 0.947, which is very high considering 1.00 is considered a perfect match.
 IWM is noticeably more volatile, with a standard deviation (a statistical measure of risk) of 17.98.
 In comparison, MDY has a standard deviation of 14.24.
 The beta numbers for the ETFs tell a similar story, with MDY at 1.211 and IWM at 1.52.
 A fund with a beta greater than 1 is considered more volatile than the market; less than 1 means less volatile.
 For comparison, the S&P 500 SPDR ( SPY) has a standard deviation of 10.58 and a beta of 0.97.
 What the above figures tell us is that for the last year at least -- which is as far back as PortfolioScience.com data go -- there is indeed something to the thesis that investors can realize a good rate of return with less volatility by intelligently monitoring the average market cap of their portfolios and using mid-caps as a proxy for small-caps.
 And after all, most money managers out there regularly preach the wisdom of capturing good returns while lowering volatility.
 And by adding a few small-cap stocks or a small-cap fund to the mix, an investor can bring down the average cap size of his or her portfolio without taking on all of the risk associated with a portfolio invested solely in small-caps.
 (You can use

 A Mid-Cap and a Small-Cap Find Common Ground

 Foreign FiguresWhat about foreign ETFs?
 The only funds that broadly isolate foreign stocks by cap size are the WisdomTree International Mid-Cap Dividend Index ( DIM) and the WisdomTree International Small-Cap Dividend Index ( DLS).
 These two ETFs have been trading only since June of this year, so our conclusion needs to take that into consideration.
 That said, DIM has a higher standard deviation -- 14.64 -- and higher beta -- 0.80 -- than the small-cap ETF, which has a standard deviation of 13.23 and a beta of 0.68.